paulbarbu/arduino-bike-meter/README.md

 ==========
 Note: work in progress

-A simple speed and distance bike computer built on Arduino Nano, showing the data on a 16x2 LCD display.
+A simple speed and distance bike computer built on Arduino Nano, showing the data on a 16x2 LCD display, featuring automatic display brightness adjustment.

 If you're using your bike on a home trainer and don't have the necessary speed sensors on it, this might help.
 It uses a hall sensor connected to the Arduino Nanoa to count your back wheel's rotations and from there it computes the speed and distance